TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 Running AceCAST
 ###############

+This page will demonstrate how to run AceCAST by walking you through an example with the :ref:`Easter500 benchmark <Easter500>` test case.

 Before attempting to run, make sure AceCAST and its dependencies have been installed correctly and that you have a valid AceCAST license to use the software (see :ref:`installationguide`).
 Also make sure that you have a valid license file (see :ref:`acquirealicense`) and have placed it in your